 - Offer your time and expertise to help us manage our collections

 We encourage anyone with items of potential interest for the historical collection to contact us at Collections@chathamhistory.org.
-Items may be given to the museum as gifts, loaned for temporary special exhibits, and some may be scanned to provide a digital copy for the collections.
+We can only accept items that we have space for and can care for properly.
+Please read our guidelines for donating to help us determine whether your objects meet our criteria.
 We are particularly interested in early documents and old photographs, school yearbooks, diaries, letters, and maps.